pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-8080.md

 ### `<math.h>`

-There are two [maths libraries](Classic--Maths-Libraries) that run on the 8080/8085: `daimath32`, extracted from the [DAI](Platform---Dai) ROM, and `mbf32` Microsoft Basic Floating Point, extracted from Microsoft Basic 4.7 and optimised for the 8080, 8085,and z80 CPUs.
+There are two [maths libraries](Classic--Maths-Libraries) that are available for the 8080/8085: `daimath32`, extracted from the [DAI](Platform---Dai) ROM, and `mbf32` Microsoft Basic Floating Point, extracted from Microsoft Basic 4.7 and optimised for the 8080, 8085, gbz80, and z80 CPUs.

+The RC2014 8085 has access to the `am9511_8085` maths library when it is equipped with an APU Module.
+This maths library supports `long` and `float` operations with the APU, and provides a substantial performance gain over software floating point support.

+[Aliases are available](https://github.com/z88dk/z88dk/blob/master/lib/config/alias.inc) for specific CPU types to simplify the use of any of these maths libraries.

 ### z88dk extension libraries